-There are currently no federal laws in place addressing video surveillance, which means that each state must create its own guidelines.
-Of the 50 states, only 16 have created laws surrounding the use of cameras and video surveillance.
+There are currently no federal laws in place addressing surveillance cameras , which means that each state must create its own guidelines.
+Of the 50 states, only 16 have created laws surrounding the use of video surveillance.

-New Hampshire, Maine, Kansas, South Dakota, and Deleware
+New Hampshire, Maine, Kansas, South Dakota, and Delaware

 Tennessee, Michigan, and Utah

-Here, you don’t need permission to install video surveillance in public places but do need consent for hiding cameras in places considered private.
+You don’t need permission to install video surveillance in public places but do need consent for hiding video cameras in places considered private.

 Florida, Alabama, and Minnesota

 Hidden video surveillance is legal in these three states but only in non-private locations.
 It’s important to note what is and isn’t considered a private place.